-cent likely for each field, as is done in the U.S., does not in fact yield what is 90 percent likely for a country or the entire planet.
+Using only P90 estimates is not the answer, because adding what is 90 percent likely for each field, as is done in the U.S., does not in fact yield what is 90 percent likely for a country or the entire planet.
 On the contrary, summing many P90 reserve estimates always understates the amount of proved oil in a region.
 The only correct way to total up reserve numbers is to add the mean, or average, estimates of oil in each field.
 In practice, the median estimate, often called "proved and probable," or P50 reserves, is more widely used and is good enough.
 The P50 value is the number of barrels of oil that are as likely as not to come out of a well during its lifetime, assuming prices remain within a limited range.
 Errors in P50 estimates tend to cancel one another out.

-We were able to work around many of the problems plaguing estimates of conventional reserves by using a large body of statistics maintained by Petroconsultants in Geneva.
+We were able to work around many of the problems plaguing estimates of conventional reserves by using a large body statistics maintained by Petroconsultants in Geneva.
 This information, assembled over 40 years from myriad sources, covers some 18,000 oil fields worldwide.
 It, too, contains some dubious reports, but we did our best to correct these sporadic errors.

-According to our calculations, the world had at the end of 1996 approximately 850 Gbo of conventional oil in P50 reserves-substantially less than the 1,019 Gbo reported in the Oil and Gas Journal and the 1,160 Gbo estimated by World Oil.
-The difference is actually greater than it appears because our value represents the amount most likely to come out of known oil fields, whereas the larger number is supposedly a cautious estimate of proved reserves.
+According to our calculations, the world had at the end of 1996 approximately 850 Gbo of conventional oil in P50 reserves-substantially less than the 1,019 Gbo reported in the Oil and Gas.
+Journal and the 1,160 Gbo estimated by World Oil.
+The difference is actually greater than it appears because our value represents the amount most likely to come out of known oil fields, whereas the larger amendments are harmless, but they serinumber is supposedly a cautious estimate of proved reserves.

-For the purposes of calculating when oil production will crest, even more critical than the size of the world's reserves is the size of ultimate recovery-all the cheap oil there is to be had.
+For the purposes of calculating when oil production will crest, even more critical than the size of the world's reserves is the size of ultimate recovery - all the cheap oil there is to be had.
 In order to estimate that, we need to know whether, and how fast, reserves are moving up or down.
-It is here that the official statistics become dangerously misleading.
+It is here that the official statistics. become dangerously misleading.